Artificial Intelligence: New Applications to Boost KSA's Economy

 This reduces the time, effort, and resources used in all simple and complex production tasks.
 Additionally, it is currently making it possible to employ smart robots in many industrial sectors and production lines.

+By installing intelligent systems, teaching employees smart order forecasting, and examining shipment data, Saudi Arabia is improving supply chain management.
 This entails enhancing the quality of the national services offered and the customer experience.
 This astute prediction aids Saudi businesses in monitoring client preferences.
 It analyses this behaviour to enhance its ability to provide customised experiences.

 This way, the client experience is positively correlated with the products offered and the businesses that supply them.
 Both in terms of ongoing business relationships and demand for all new products introduced, which increases sales volume.